nerdalert/cloud-bandwidth/Readme.md

 This project is designed to measure bandwidth to distributed endpoints across networks and clouds.
 Having visibility to edge and multi-cloud resources can get overly complicated and/or expensive with many solutions.
 Heavyweight agents can be problematic.

-This is a simple method of
+This is a simple method of:
 - Setting up iperf servers on your edge/clouds/enterprise as listeners
 - Polling the listeners
 - Graphing the results into a TSDB